philtelco/philtelco.github.io/_posts/2024-10-07-fixing-a-protel-pt5-dial-in-config.md

 # phreaknet sounds --boilerplate
 ```

 Next, because this node is on [PhreakNet](https://portal.phreaknet.org/){:target="_blank"}, I configured it to add boilerplate PhreakNet configuration for my node and rotate keys.
-Then I edited some config to better suit my exchange,
+Then I edited some config to better suit my exchange as the boilerplate configs assume a reserved thousands block of `555-0` whereas mine is `263-1`,

 ```
 # phreaknet config --api-key=JpA4eNQs5cmG12B8rpHlNmIKen98IxnCUcgU7KZs2TCiu1aH --clli=PHLAPASODS0 --disa=2630111